gsamokovarov/jump/README.md

 ### Regular jump

 The default search behavior of **jump** is to fuzzy match the directory name of a score.
-The match is case insenstive.
+The match is case insensitive.

 If you visit the directory `/Users/genadi/Development/rails/web-console` often, you can jump to it by: